Herbie: Fictional character biography

 In Herbie Goes Bananas (1980), Jim has retired from racing and leaves Herbie to his nephew, Pete Stancheck (Stephen W. Burns), who plans to enter him in the Brazil Grand Primeo.
-In the interim, Herbie befriends an orphan named Paco (Joaquin Garay, III) who gives the Volkswagen the nickname "Ocho" (due to the two digits in Herbie’s number "53" adding to 8).
+In the interim, Herbie befriends an orphan named Paco (Joaquin Garay III) who gives the Volkswagen the nickname "Ocho" (due to the two digits in Herbie’s number "53" adding to 8).
 They wreak havoc on board the ship Sun Princess, prompting the overzealous Captain Blythe (Harvey Korman) to throw Herbie overboard.
 Herbie is rescued by Paco and disguised as a taxi, while they work to stop a gang of con artists from stealing a source of ancient Inca gold.

 After returning from Mexico, Herbie is taken back by Jim, who opens a driving school in the TV series Herbie, the Love Bug.
-In this continuing comic-drama Jim meets a woman named Susan MacLane and her three kids, Julie, Matthew, and Robbie, who become friends with him and Herbie.
-Businessman Randy Bigelow aims to get Susan back; they had broken up during their wedding.
-His schemes come to nought as Jim and Susan are married in the series finale.
+Jim meets a woman named Susan MacLane and her three kids, Julie, Matthew, and Robbie, who become friends with him and Herbie.
+Businessman Randy Bigelow aims to get Susan back; they had broken up during their wedding, but his schemes come to nought as Jim and Susan are married in the series finale.

 Hank Cooper (Bruce Campbell) becomes the owner of Herbie in The Love Bug, the 1997 made-for-television movie.
 In it, it's revealed Herbie was created by a German engineer named Dr. Gustav Stumpfel.
-As he was building Herbie a picture of Dr. Stumpfel's wife fell into a vat of molten metal, giving Herbie life.
-Stumpfel is duped into building Horace, an evil counterpart to Herbie, from a sample of the original metal.
-Horace, influenced by the narcissism of his former owner, Simon Moore, Hank's rival, crushes Herbie in an alleyway.
-Hank buries Herbie, but Jim Douglas' return sets Hank and his friends to rebuild the Volkswagen (with the help of the repentant Dr. Stumpfel) to take on Simon and Horace in a final, one-on-one showdown race.
+Stumpfel is duped into building Horace, an evil counterpart to Herbie, from a sample of the original metal; Herbie's key.
+Horace, influenced by the narcissism of his owner, Simon Moore, Hank's rival, crushes Herbie in an alleyway.
+Hank buries Herbie, but Jim Douglas' return sets Hank and his friends to rebuild Herbie (with the help of the repentant Dr. Stumpfel) to take on Simon and Horace in a final, one-on-one showdown race.
+Hank and Herbie defeat Simon and Horace, and Horace is destroyed attempting to sideswipe Herbie, falling into a ravine and exploding.

-In several years leading up to Herbie: Fully Loaded (2005), Herbie is found in an abandoned garage and carried to Crazy Dave's scrapyard where he is to be junked until he is bought by Maggie Peyton (Lindsay Lohan), who dreams of racing in NASCAR.
-Maggie quickly discovers that Herbie is sentient, upgrades its engine and bodywork, and enters various races, from a demolition derby to the final race of the Nextel Cup Series.
+In Herbie: Fully Loaded (2005), Herbie is found in an abandoned garage and carried to Crazy Dave's junkyard where he is to be scrapped until he is bought by Maggie Peyton (Lindsay Lohan), who dreams of racing in NASCAR.
+Maggie quickly discovers that Herbie is sentient, upgrades his engine and bodywork, and enters various races, from a demolition derby to the final race of the Nextel Cup Series.
 In the end of the film, Maggie becomes a NASCAR driver and Herbie builds a relationship with his new love interest, a Volkswagen New Beetle (which is revealed to be sentient as well).